 ICANN60 Abu Dhabi

-ICANN61 - TBD
+ICANN61 – Puerto Rico

 ICANN62 – TBD

 The SSR2-RT will review this schedule at the ICANN60 meeting.

 All face-to-face meetings will allow for remote participation via Adobe Connect or a teleconference bridge.

 Rules for meetings

 Co-Chairs will publish a meeting agenda at least 24 hours in advance of each meeting.
 If an agenda has not been published by the Co-Chairs on the SSR2-RT email list at least 24 hours prior to a meeting, review team members should consider the meeting cancelled.